 Research Outputs & Interests

-Professor Lange's key areas of research interest include subjective well-being, job satisfaction, and the job-life satisfaction interlink.
-Doctoral students are welcome in these areas.
+Professor Lange's key areas of research interest include subjective well-being, behaviours and motivational aspects in the workplace.

 Audenaert, Mieke and Decramer, Adelien and Lange, Thomas and Vanderstraeten, Alex (2016) Setting high expectations is not enough: linkages between expectation climate strength, trust, and employee performance.
 International Journal of Manpower, 37 (6). pp. 1024-1041.
 ISSN 0143-7720